Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Tequila on Crooked Lake 2025-08-06 17:44:35](./attachments/202508061744-000.jpeg "Tequila on Crooked Lake 2025-08-06 17:44:35")

-Dinner is a bag salad and Royce's ropa vieja (old rope), with &ldquo;that's not rice&rdquo; rice.
+Dinner is a bag salad and Royce's *ropa vieja* (old rope), with &ldquo;that's not rice&rdquo; rice.

+As we were pitching the tent, green beetles&mdash;the same hue as the rain fly&mdash;were crawling on the tent.
+They had perfect camouflage, just in the wrong place.
+We both got a kick out of that.

 There are a few breaks in the clouds.
 It's quite still and humid and the bugs are whining outside of tent.

-Some beetles, the same shade of green as the rain fly, were crawling on the tent.
-We both got a kick out of that.

 ## 2025-08-07 Day 2: Crooked Lake to Moose Bay of Basswood River

-### 2025-08-07T18:12:17-05:00 (48.14664, -91.69657) 1254 feet
+### 2025-08-07T18:12:17-05:00 (48.14664, -91.69657) 1254 feet: Camp in Moose Bay

 We both slept hard until thunder and a short rain storm woke us.
 When the rain came, we learnt that there is a trick to releasing the toggle that holds the